What should I know if my baby is in a breech position?

 - If you have a narrow pelvis or a low-lying placenta

-Although research shows that a large majority of breech pregnancy babies are delivered by C-section, a doctor may find it appropriate to attempt a vaginal delivery in some cases.
+Research shows that a large majority of breech pregnancy babies are delivered by C-section.
+But a doctor may find it appropriate to attempt a vaginal delivery in some cases.

 Remember to have a thorough discussion about the possible risks and benefits of your delivery options with your doctor.